 The next story, from the October 1907 issue of The Canada West is proof positive that our little Billiken is the very same fairey that appeared in the Bliss Carman poem Mister Moon.
 Here is Billiken, asking Mr. Moon “when are you comin’ down?”

-The last Billiken story appeared in Janueay 1908.
-Here is Nubbles and the Queen's Supper"
+The last Billiken story appeared in January 1908.
+Here is Nubbles and the Queen’s Supper:

-Finally, here a pcture of an orginal Billiken figure from 1908.
+Finally, here a picture of an original Billiken figure from 1908.
 You can see his wings are gone, but there are still grooves in his back where the wings once were: